podio-community/podio-php/sessions/index.md

 }
 {% endhighlight %}

-If you use a session manager your authentication tokens will automatically be stored at the end of your script run and automatically retrieved when you create your client at the beginning of the following script run.
+If you use a session manager your authentication tokens will automatically be stored at the end of your script run (more specifically when the `PodioClient` is destroyed/destructed) and automatically retrieved when you create your client at the beginning of the following script run.

 ## Writing your own session manager
 Writing a session manager is straight-forward.
 You need to create a new class that has two methods: `get` and `set`.

 ### The `get` method
 The `get` method should retrieve an existing authentication when called.
-It has one parameter, `$auth_type`, which contains information about the current authentication method when using app or password authentication.
-This makes it easier to switch between multiple forms of authentication (see below).

 It should return a `PodioOAuth` object in all cases.
 Return an empty `PodioOAuth` object if no existing authentication could be found.

 ### The `set` method
 The `set` method should store a `PodioOAuth` object when called.
-It has two parameters, `$oauth`, which holds the current `PodioOAuth` objecy and `$auth_type`, which contains information about the current authentication method when using app or password authentication.
+It has two parameters, `$oauth`, which holds the current `PodioOAuth` object and `$auth_type`, which contains information about the current authentication method when using app or password authentication.
 This makes it easier to switch between multiple forms of authentication (see below).

 ## Example: Store access tokens in browser session cookie
 This is a simple example meant for a web application that uses the server-side authentication flow.
 It stores the authentication data in a session cookie.